alifnuriman123/ICPM2022_AlifNurIman/Notebook/README.md

-- For comparison purpose, it is recommended to use same train and test file (We recommend only do "Preprocessing Part" once each task, and save the file)
+For comparison purpose, it is recommended to use same Train and Test files.
+(We recommend only do "Preprocessing Part" once each task, and save the file)